bala-1409/Mall-Customers-Clustering-DataScience-Projects/README.md

 + ### Spending Score:
   A score assigned to the customer based on their shopping behavior and spending patterns.

 The dataset aims to identify meaningful customer segments or clusters based on their demographic information and spending behavior.
+## Problem Statement:
+The problem addressed by the Mall Customer Cluster Dataset is to segment customers based on their shopping behavior and demographic information.
+The dataset aims to answer questions such as:

++ Can we identify distinct customer segments or clusters based on their spending patterns?
++ What are the key demographic factors that influence customer behavior in the mall?
++ How can we develop targeted marketing strategies for different customer segments?